Courseiva

 Why this answer

-Option C is correct because S3 Cross-Region Replication can replicate objects with SSE-KMS if the KMS key is specified and the IAM role has necessary permissions.
-Option A is wrong because S3 Batch Operations is for one-time bulk actions.
-Option B is wrong because S3 Sync CLI command is not automatic for ongoing replication.
+S3 Cross-Region Replication (CRR) can replicate objects encrypted with SSE-KMS if the appropriate KMS key is configured and the IAM role has the necessary permissions for encryption operations.
+Option A (S3 Batch Operations) is designed for one-time bulk actions, not ongoing replication.
+Option C (S3 Transfer Acceleration) only speeds up data transfer but does not provide replication.

 MCQmedium